GSA/piv-guides/pages/template-2.md

 ## Create a Branch

-To create a new branch to store your guide, do this:
+To create a new branch to store your guide:

 1. Make sure you are in your profile area.
 In the top right-hand corner of the respository screen, click on the down-arrow next to your profile icon/picture.
 Select **_Your profile_**.
 2. Click on the personal repository where you want to store your guide.